-Let us discuss discuss the four types of Mergers and Acquisitions (M&A) in detail.
+Let us discuss the what are the types of mergers and acquisitions (M&A) in detail.

 #1 – Horizontal M&A

-- This also means the companies operate in the same industry and are in the same or similar stage of production.
-To cite an example, we can say that two companies both producing laptops, but the target company has a specialty in producing gaming laptops, so the target seeking company to increase its line of products and customer bases either acquires or merges with the target company.
+- It also means the companies operate in the same industry and are in the same or similar production stage.
+To cite an example, we can say that the two companies are both producing laptops.
+Still, the target company has a specialty in producing gaming laptops, so the target-seeking company to increase its line of products and customer bases by either acquiring or merging with the target company.

 #2 – Vertical Merger

-- In the above example, we see by merging or acquiring a company producing tire the car manufacturers reduce the cost of tires which it initially had to spend and kind of expands the business to supply the tire to other competitive automobile manufactures.
+- In the above example, by merging or acquiring a company producing tires, the car manufacturers reduce the cost of tires, which it initially had to spend and expand the business to supply the tire to other competitive automobile manufacturers.

-- This kind of merger and acquisition is done to limit the supply of essential goods to competitors, possess a greater chunk of market share and generate higher revenues and profits.
-They also must provide cost savings because the essential good is produced inhouse by the company now instead of paying more to another company.
+- This kind of merger and acquisition is done to limit the supply of essential goods to competitors, possess a greater market share, and generate higher revenues and profits.
+They must also provide cost savings because the essential goods are produced in-house by the company instead of paying more to another company.

 #3 – Concentric M&A

-- Concentric merger and acquisition take place when two companies are operating in the same industry and have similar kinds of customer base but offer different types of products and services.
-The product can be a compliment one but in no manner will be the same or identical.
+- Concentric mergers and acquisitions occur when two companies operate in the same industry and have similar customer bases but offer different types of products and services.
+The product can complement one, but in no manner will it be identical.

 - To cite an example, let us take a case where a company producing laptops merges with a company producing laptop bags.
-The laptop bag is a very essential requirement of every laptop, but we see the product the products are different, thus when this kind of mergers or acquisition takes place it is called a concentric merger.
+The laptop bag is an essential requirement of every laptop, but we see the products differently.
+Thus when this kind of merger or acquisition occurs, it is called a concentric merger.

-- This kind of merger and acquisition generally occurs to support the customers to buy the product as a bundle offering instead of buying it in a different assembly.
+- This kind of merger and acquisition generally occurs to support customers in buying the product as a bundle offering instead of buying it in a different assembly.
 Also, it helps the company to diversify its offerings and thus generate higher returns.

-- Here the sales of one product will drive the sales of others as we see people who generally buy laptops will be also requiring a bag to carry it on the move.
+- Here the sales of one product will drive the sales of others as we see people who generally buy laptops will also be requiring a bag to carry it on the move.
 Thus, this leads to the generation of more profits for the company.
-The company turns out to be a one-stop destination for the consumers where the company offers products that are linked in some way or the other.
+The company turns out to be a one-stop destination for consumers where the company offers products linked in some way or the other.

-- Usually, it is seen these companies have similar production processes and business markets.
+- Usually, these companies have similar production processes and business markets.
 This type of merger also has to offer an extended product line.
-Finally, this kind of merger helps the company to reduce the risk of doing business by diversifying the product line.
+Finally, this kind of merger helps the company reduce the risk of doing business by diversifying the product line.

 #4 – Conglomerate M&A

-- This type of merger and acquisition takes place when both the target company and target seeking company are totally different in terms of industry, product offering and stage of production.
+- This type of merger and acquisition occurs when both the target company and the target-seeking company are different in terms of industry, product offering, and production stage.

-- To cite an example, we can say a merger between a laptop producing company and an electric vehicle producing company.
-Thus, this kind of merger and acquisition occurs to completely explore new business areas by diversifying the product offerings which helps to reduce the amount of risk of doing business.
+- To cite an example, we can say a merger between a laptop-producing company and an electric vehicle-producing company.
+Thus, this kind of merger and acquisition occurs to completely explore new business areas by diversifying the product offerings, reducing the risk of doing business.

-This has been a guide to types of Mergers and Acquisitions.
-Here we discuss the its 4 types Horizontal, Vertical, Concentric and Conglomerate M&A along with examples and benefits.
+This article has been a guide to what are the Types of Mergers & Acquisitions.
+We explain the horizontal, vertical, concentric & conglomerate types with examples.
 You can learn more about from the following articles –